-The purpose of this application is to identify and reward entities who demonstrate a commitment to workplace safety and desire to implement initiatives which promote new or existing safety programs within the workplace through Workplace Safety (WPS) Grants and Awards program.
-The current program is to be completed by DECEMBER 31, 2017..
+The purpose of this application is to identify and reward entities that demonstrate a commitment to workplace safety and desire to implement initiatives which promote new or existing safety programs within the workplace through the Workplace Safety (WPS) Grants and Awards program.
+The current year's program is to be completed by DECEMBER 31, 2017..

 Increase workplace safety by reducing accidents.